If you have ADHD, you may be wondering how to increase dopamine in a natural way to improve your ADHD symptoms.

 Make something

-Creativity provides a dopamine reward, so any form of productive activity is likely to help your mood.
-It does not matter how good are you are at what you do, only that you produce something and feel a sense of accomplishment for doing so.
+Creativity is a mindfulness activity that provides a dopamine reward, so any form of productive activity is likely to help your mood.
+It does not matter how good you are at what you do, only that you produce something and feel a sense of accomplishment for doing so.

 Of course, it makes much more sense to craft something that you enjoy, which will provide the double benefit of the pleasure of the process and the reward of completion.
 Creativity can also help to focus the conscious part of your mind leaving your unconscious free to work through things that are bothering you without you interfering.